morethanbest/PerTether/README.md

 Version 1.23.2 or above.
 You can download Docker-compose at https://docs.docker.com/compose/install/.
 Need docker subnet support.

-### Hardware requirement

-At  least  4 CPU Cores and 16 GB Memory.
-Ethereum miners need lots of resource, more resource means better performance.

 ## How do I run PerTether?

 * Step 1: Clone the PerTether repository.